AsharibAli/AsharibAli/README.md

 → I feel it is crucial to demonstrate the importance of my job duties and expectations.

-→ I am looking to improve my position in the work force.
+→ I am looking to improve my position in the workforce.

+→ I

 → I want to expand my knowledge and skills.

-I've 2+years of experience in community management, content & technical writing, graphics designs, as well i'm also a blockchain developer.
+I've 3+years of experience in community management, content & technical writing, and graphics design, as well I'm also a blockchain developer who wants to Build the Web3 space, like never before.